 - App is now moved to SD Card.

 Many smartphone manufacturers installed the apps which cannot be removed without rooting the device.
-Most of the pre-installed apps are not much useful.
-These pre- installed apps are called Bloatware.
-We can clean the data of these apps and force stop these apps.
-By:
+Most of the pre-installed apps are not that much useful.
+These pre-installed apps are called Bloatware.
+We can disable these apps so that they don’t eat up the storage of phone.
+More over, you can clean the data of the apps.
+The Apps like Facebook, Google, Chrome, Instagram, Snapchat stores a lot of data which includes photos, videos, news feeds etc. If your phone’s storage is full, it is advised to clean the data of these apps.
+To do so, follow these quick steps:

 - Open Setting > Apps